She fulfilled the omen, 'unlucky the ship that refuses to leave the ways.'

 Arctic Command.

-At 7:15 a.m. on 22 July 1927 Bayrupert struck a submerged rock, ten miles off the mainland, 14 miles north of Cape Harrigan, which everyone aboard first though was an iceberg.
+At 7:15 a.m. on 22 July 1927 Bayrupert struck a submerged rock, ten miles off the mainland, 14 miles north of Cape Harrigan, which everyone aboard first thought was an iceberg.
 This is sometimes referred to as Clinker Rock, which was first charted by Harmony, as lying at a depth of less than one fathom and 10 miles northeastward of Cape Harrigan light tower.
 So clearly not the same as previously charted.
 Sailing Directions for Northern Canada including The Coast of Labrador, 1947, cautions: "The following route from Hopedale to Windy Tickle, taken by Capt.
 T.F.
 Smellie of the Bayrupert, in 1927, should be used with caution, as several of the islets and dangers mentioned are not shown on the chart, and some of the name given have not been inserted thereon."

 Ten minutes later, in a moderate swell, the ship cracked down on something submerged.
 As soon as the Captain was back on the bridge, he knew she was fast.
 The swell lifted her up slowly and dropped her down again with a sickening regularity.
 Deck fittings began to shake with the pounding, and every piece of crockery on board was smashed in the first few moments.
 No rocks were visible from the bridge.
 The depth of water was taken all round the ship, and under the bows were 120 feet of water, under the stern 150 feet.
 But directly in the centre of the ship, the soundings showed twenty-two feet.
 She was pierced by the top two feet of a pinnacle.